xtuml/masl/docker/README.md

 ### Publish a package to the server for later use

     masl-dev conan-publish

+Note: The `ARTIFACTORY_USERNAME` and `ARTIFACTORY_TOKEN` environment variables must be set to publish artifacts to the remote server.

 ### Getting a bash shell in the container to run multiple commands
     masl-dev